Search for a Policy

 Independent Contractor

-All University staff, faculty, and student organizations.
+Scope: All University staff, faculty, and student organizations are covered by this policy.

-Scope and Purpose
+Purpose

 This policy applies to all who seek to engage the personal services of an individual person (not a corporation or LLC) who is not an employee of the University.
 These individuals must qualify to serve as independent contractors under University policy as well as state and federal labor and tax laws.
 Independent contractors include but are not limited to: consultants, guest lecturers, entertainers, and referees.